-5.11.2.1 Land-Side Construction Phasing and Duration
+5.10.2.1 Land-Side Construction Phasing and Duration

 Project construction for the land-side components is estimated to take approximately seven years, starting in January 2025, and ending in December 2032.
-Construction of the land-side components would occur in approximately eight overlapping phases, and generally flow from the northern-most development Block G, down to Blocks A and F, and then to the southern-most development Blocks B, C, D, and E. The relocation of utilities would occur in Phase 1 (approximately January 2025 through February 2026), as would the development of Block G (approximately January 2025 through October 2025) and concrete buttresses for Blocks F, A, B and C (approximately January 2025 through July 2025).
+Demolition of existing uses on the Project Site would occur in two phases, with Phase 1 requiring approximately 7 months and Phase 2 requiring approximately 4 months.
+Construction of the land-side components would occur in approximately eight overlapping phases, and generally flow from the northern-most development Block G, down to Blocks A and F, and then to the southern-most development Blocks B, C, D, and E. The relocation of utilities would occur in Phase 1 (approximately January 2025 through February 2026), as would the development of Block G (approximately January 2025 through October 2025) and Cement Deep Soil Mix (CDSM) buttresses for Blocks F, A, B and C (approximately January 2025 through July 2025).